jbspeakr/personal-blog/_posts/2017-04-28-the-purpose-of-jwt-stateless-authentication.md

 Anyway, you probably shouldn't mix both approaches.
 To shortly answer the questions above:

-- There is no way of invalidating a JWT, expect if you just use it as yet another random string within a stateful authenticating system,
+- There is no way of invalidating a JWT, except if you just use it as yet another random string within a stateful authenticating system,
 - There is no way of altering an issued JWT, so prolongating its expiration date is again not possible.
 - You could use JWTs if they really help you solving your issues.
 You don't have to use them.
 You can also keep your opaque tokens.